elixir-explorer/explorer/README.md

 ## Getting started

-In order to use `Explorer`, you will need Elixir and Rust (stable) installed.
+In order to use `Explorer`, you will need Elixir installed.
 Then create an Elixir project via the `mix` build tool:

 ```
 $ mix new my_app
 ```

 Then you can add `Explorer` as dependency in your `mix.exs`.
-At the moment you will have to use a Git dependency while we work on our first release:

 ```elixir
 def deps do